 Feynman: They repel each other.
 As to why, well now, the thing you have to know about, is the wave nature of matter.
 And that the electron is a “spinor”.
 It’s a wave going around and around [Feynman rolls his finger].
 We know this because of something called the Einstein-de Haas effect.
 Think of the electron as something like a cyclone.
-Other particles are like anti-cyclones, so particles attract each other and go around each other like counter-rotating vortices.
+Particles attract each other and go around each other like counter-rotating vortices.
 [Rolls two index fingers around one another].
 Or they repel each other like co-rotating vortices.
 [Rolls fingers backwards].
 In an ordinary material all the forces cancel each other out, but in the current-in-the wire, which is the simplest magnet, they don’t.
 That’s because the electrons are moving [stabs index finger] whilst the copper ions are not.
 Because of this, another nearby electron moving in the same direction as the current is subject to a net rotational force [rolls finger].
-It goes around and around just like a boomerang.
-But this rotational motion isn’t uniform because the field diminishes with distance, so the electron drifts towards the wire.
-There’s a net force towards the wire, and since for every action there’s a reaction, there’s also a force on the wire towards the electron.
-The opposite is true if the electron is moving in the opposite direction to the current.
-Then when you have a whole lot of electrons in a copper wire doing this sort of thing, the same rules apply.
+It goes around and around just like a boomerang, due to precession.
+But in an atom the rotational forces aren’t balanced because the field diminishes with distance, so there’s a net force towards the wire, and since for every action there’s a reaction, there’s also a force on the wire towards the atom.
+The opposite is true if the atom is moving in the opposite direction to the current.
+Then when you have a whole lot of electrons in a copper wire the same rules apply.
 So two wires with currents going the same way attract, and two wires with currents going the opposite way repel.
 Then when you bend your wires into multiple loops, each is a solenoid.
 When your electrons are going the same way round both solenoids, the solenoids attract.
 But flip one solenoid over and the electrons are now going the opposite way, so now the solenoids repel.
 A bar magnet is the same.
 André-Marie Ampère worked that out in 1820.
 Smart guy.
 A bar magnet has the same sort of magnetic field as a solenoid because electrons are spinors going around and around, all the same way.
 [Rolls his finger].
 Look at this picture from a book he wrote.
 [Holds up book].
 See how they’re all going around the same way?
 When you break a magnet in half, each half still has a North pole and a South pole, because the North pole is just looking at all this rotation from above, and the South pole is just looking at it from below.
 That’s why there are no magnetic monopoles.
 You want to know about them too?

 Interviewer: Yes please.